 Every year, over 2 million people are diagnosed with opioid addiction.
 While Suboxone is a helpful medication that prevents withdrawal symptoms in those seeking treatment for opioid use disorder, it can also be addictive.
-If you are taking Suboxone to help you through opioid addiction, it’s important to understand how long it can remain in your body and be detectable with various types of drug tests.
+If you are on this drug to help you through opioid addiction, it’s important to understand how long Suboxone stays in your system and be detectable with various types of drug tests.

 Suboxone is a medication that contains naloxone and buprenorphine.
 It is a partial opioid agonist, which means it acts upon the same receptors in the brain as other opiates.
 However, buprenorphine binds tighter to these receptors and only partially turns them on, which reduces cravings while preventing withdrawal.